cfischa/elt_data4transformation/docs/data_sources_implementation.md

 **Source File**: `connectors/soep_connector.py`

+> **⚠️ Status Note**: The SOEP Monitor API is currently offline/unreachable.
+The implementation below describes the intended logic, but refactoring to a file-based loader (using manual SOEP-Core downloads) is recommended.
+See `docs/SOEP_CONNECTOR_STATUS.md`.

 ### Metadata Extraction
 - **Method**: Sequential fetching of indicator lists and details from the SOEP Monitor API.
 - **Endpoint**: `/indicators` (list) and `/indicators/{slug}` (detail).